Active, hands-on learning is at the center of the school programs at The Hershey Story.

 Chocolate Lab Interactives

 Chocolate making is a sweet recipe for learning about art and science!
-The Chocolate Lab offers participatory classes such as molding, dipping and even making chocolate from scratch.
-Located on the main floor, it is inspired by Milton Hershey’s own candy-making apprenticeship and his flair for experimentation.
-The Chocolate Lab explores the unique qualities of chocolate through playful, hands-on experiences on a variety of subjects including geography, history, economics and science.
+It is inspired by Milton Hershey’s own candy-making apprenticeship and his flair for experimentation.
+The Chocolate Lab explores the unique qualities of chocolate through educational, hands-on experiences on a variety of subjects including geography, history, economics and science.
+Students will make a chocolate creation in every Lab to take home.

 Time: Approximately 45 minutes